-written by Kurt Nachtman, partner at ENLawyers:
+written by Jeremy Eldridge, partner at ENLawyers:

 As a Baltimore Criminal lawyer, I first heard of the podcast Serial a few months ago.
 I drive regularly for work, so I listen to a ton of audio books and podcasts.
 I was especially intrigued by the subject matter, and the constant probing by friends and family.